Saint Barthélemy: Climate

 The island covers an area of 25 km2.
 The eastern side is wetter than the western.
 Although the climate is essentially arid, the rainfall does average 1000 mm annually, but with considerable variation over the terrain.
 Summer is from May to November, which is also the rainy season.
 Winter from December to April is the dry season.
 Sunshine is very prominent for nearly the entire year and even during the rainy season.
 Humidity, however, is not very high due to the winds.
 The average temperature is around 25 °C with day temperatures rising to 32 °C. The average high and low temperatures in January are 28 °C and 22 °C, respectively, while in July they are 30 °C and 24 °C. The lowest night temperature recorded is 13 °C. The Caribbean sea waters in the vicinity generally maintain a temperature of about 27 °C.

 Demographics

 As of 2017, Saint-Barthélemy had a population of 9,961.
 Residents, known as Saint-Barthélemois, are French citizens.
 Most of them are descendants of the first settlers, of Breton, Norman, Poitevin, Saintongeais and Angevin lineage.
 There is also a big community of Portuguese emigrants mainly from the North of Portugal, around 3000 people.
 French is the native tongue of the population, though English is understood in most hotels and restaurants; a small population of Anglophones has been resident in Gustavia for many years.
 The St. Barthélemy French patois is spoken by some 500–700 people in the leeward portion of the island and is superficially related to Quebec French, whereas Créole French is limited to the windward side.
 Unlike other populations in the Caribbean, language preference between the Créole and Patois is geographically, and not racially, determined.
+Swedish is not commonly spoken in Saint Barthélemy, despite the Swedish colonial rule.